The foundation sire of Hawkwise Brittanys

 Born 14th October 2015 (Pouilly Fume x Hawkwise Fair Copy)

-WORKING SUCCESSES: Won the prestigious Stan Smith Cup for the TAN at Brittany Club Championship Weekend 2016 - also gained his REEP (Deep Water Retrieve) Diploma and won the Novice Retrieve Trophy on the same day - all when only 11 months old.
+WORKING SUCCESSES: 2016 Won the prestigious Stan Smith Cup for the TAN at Brittany Club Championship Weekend - also gained his REEP (Deep Water Retrieve) Diploma and won the Novice Retrieve Trophy on the same day - all when only 11 months old.

-Worcester Gundogs Society HPR Shootover Day 2018 - voted "Dog of the Day" against other HPR breeds.
+2018 Worcester Gundogs Society HPR Shootover Day - voted "Dog of the Day" against other HPR breeds.

 2021 HPR Inter-breed Challenge: Toby was on the Brittany 4-dog team and was their top scorer.
 He also shared the highest mark for the hunting element (38 out of 40) with one other dog from a field of 44.

 Although rarely competing in the trials field he was appreciated by those gamekeepers and shooting men who knew him.
 In the beating line he covered a wide front, without missing a single point, and would pick injured birds up or assist the pickers-up.
-One gamekeeper was moved to say that "You can never have too many Brittanys on a shoot" - a rare compliment indeed, an done echoed by many guns.
+One gamekeeper was moved to say that "You can never have too many Brittanys on a shoot" - a rare compliment indeed, and one echoed by many guns.

 Kentwone Eastern Flame